-- (1) Time based fees are all-inclusive fees, including allowances for overhead charges incurred by the consulting engineer as part of normal business operations, including the cost of management, as well as payments to administrative, clerical and secretarial staff used to support professional and technical staff in general and not on a specific project only. - (a) Time based fees are calculated by multiplying the agreed hourly rate (for which guidelines are provided in clause 4.5), which is applicable to the consulting engineer or any other technical staff employed by the consulting engineer, with the actual time spent by such technical staff in rendering the services required by the client. - (b) Technical staff include all staff performing work directly related to the execution of the services the consulting engineer is engaged for by the client and excludes all administrative, clerical and secretarial staff used to support professional and technical staff in general and not on a specific project only, but includes the typing of letters, minutes, reports and documents for projects. - (2) To determine the time based fee rates the persons concerned are divided into:- - (a) Category A, in respect of a private consulting practice in engineering, shall mean a top practitioner whose expertise and relevant experience is nationally or internationally recognized and who provides advice at a level of specialization where such advice is recognized as that of an expert. - (b) Category B, in respect of a private consulting practice in engineering, shall mean a partner, a sole proprietor, a director, or a member who, jointly or severally with other partners, co-directors or co-members, bears the risks of the business, or a person that takes responsibility for the projects and related liabilities of such practice and where his/her level of expertise and relevant experience is commensurate with the position, performs work of a conceptual nature in engineering design and development, provides strategic guidance in planning and executing a project and/or carries responsibility for quality management pertaining to a project. - (c) Category C, in respect of a private consulting practice in engineering, shall mean all salaried professional staff with adequate expertise and relevant experience performing work of an engineering nature and who carry the direct technical responsibility for one or more specific activities related to a project.
-A person referred to in Category B may also fall in this category if such person performs work of an engineering nature at this level. - (d) Category D, in respect of a private consulting practice in engineering, shall mean all other salaried technical staff with adequate expertise and relevant experience performing work of an engineering nature with direction and control provided by any person contemplated in categories A, B or C. - (3) The guideline time based fee rates are:- - (a) Calculated for a person in category- - (i) A and B at 22, 00 cents per hour; - (ii) C at 17, 5 cents per hour; and - (iii) D at 16, 5 cents per hour,
+- (1) Time based fees are all-inclusive fees, including allowances for overhead charges incurred by the consulting engineer as part of normal business operations, including the cost of management, as well as payments to administrative, clerical and secretarial staff used to support professional and technical staff in general and not on a specific project only. - (a) Time based fees are calculated by multiplying the agreed hourly rate (for which guidelines are provided in sub-clauses (2), (3) and (4)), which is applicable to the consulting engineer or any other technical staff employed by the consulting engineer, with the actual time spent by such technical staff in rendering the services required by the client. - (b) Technical staff include all staff performing work directly related to the execution of the services the consulting engineer is engaged for by the client and excludes all administrative, clerical and secretarial staff used to support professional and technical staff in general and not on a specific project only, but includes the typing of letters, minutes, reports and documents for projects. - (2) To determine the time based fee rates the persons concerned are divided into:- - (a) Category A, in respect of a private consulting practice in engineering, shall mean a top practitioner with over 20 years of experience whose expertise and relevant experience is nationally or internationally recognized and who provides advice at a level of specialization where such advice is recognized as that of an expert. - (b) Category B, in respect of a private consulting practice in engineering, shall mean a person with over 10 years of experience who acts as partner, a sole proprietor, a director, or a member who, jointly or severally with other partners, co-directors or co-members, bears the risks of the business, or a person that takes responsibility for the projects and related liabilities of such practice and where his/her level of expertise and relevant experience is commensurate with the position, performs work of a conceptual nature in engineering design and development, provides strategic guidance in planning and executing a project and/or carries responsibility for quality management pertaining to a project. - (c) Category C, in respect of a private consulting practice in engineering, shall mean all salaried professional staff who are registered as such in terms of applicable Acts and with adequate expertise (in the range of 3 to 15 years) and relevant experience performing work of an engineering nature and who carry the direct technical responsibility for one or more specific activities related to a project.
+A person referred to in Category B may also fall in this category if such person performs work of an engineering nature at this level.

+- (d) Category D, in respect of a private consulting practice in engineering, shall mean all other salaried technical staff with adequate expertise and relevant experience performing work of an engineering nature with direction and control provided by any person contemplated in categories A, B or C.

+- (3) The guideline time based fee rates are:-

+- (a) Calculated for a person in category-

+- (i) A and B at 22, 00 cents per hour;

+- (ii) C at 17, 5 cents per hour; and

+- (iii) D at 16, 5 cents per hour,